Table of Contents

 If you’re looking for a 12V RV TV, check out the Furrion Sense 32-inch RV TV (View Price on Furrion), and if you’re just looking for a regular 32-inch TV suitable for an RV but that works on 120 V (60 Hz), Furrion also has you covered (this one uses just 51.8 kWh/yr) (View Price on Furrion).

-Highlights: The second-most energy-efficient TV for 2020!
+Highlights: The second-most energy-efficient TV on our list!
 (The first isn’t available in the US.)

 |Annual energy use||58.8 kWh/yr|